 - Burrata – Feel free to use another type of cheese like feta, goat cheese, or fresh mozzarella balls.

 - Gluten-Free – Use your favorite gluten-free bread to keep this entire recipe gluten-friendly!

-Step 1: Cook your bacon.
+Step 1: Cook Bacon.
+Cook your bacon.
 Then, use the bacon grease in your pan to fry up your bread cubes.
 This makes them SO amazingly delicious.

-Step 2: Mix up your dressing.
+Step 2: Make the Dressing.
 It’s made with olive oil, honey, garlic, vinegar, lemon, and salt + pepper.
 Add the ingredients to a mason jar and shake it up!

-Step 3: Assemble your peach salad!
+Step 3: Assemble Peach Salad.
 This is the fun part.
 Add your fresh basil to a serving platter or large bowl, then build the salad out with halved cherry tomatoes, peach slices, toasted sourdough bread, bacon, and burrata.
 Finish with a drizzle of zippy dressing, or let people add the dressing to their own servings.

 Expert Success Tips: